-As part of the Great Lakes Bioenergy Research Center, we are investigating the potential impacts of bioenergy crops on insect biodiversity and their biocontrol services.
-Ants are ubiquitous components of terrestrial ecosystem and often considered ecosystem engineers.
-Experiments will explore the role of ants as consumers and engineers in grassland ecosystems.
+As part of the Great Lakes Bioenergy Research Center, we are investigating the potential impacts of bioenergy crops on insect biodiversity and their associated ecosystem impacts.
+Our experiments will explore the impact of herbivores on biofuel crop production, and the role of generalist predators on ecosystem services.
 Successful applicants will work as part of a team to prepare lab experiments and travel to sites across Lower Michigan to establish field experiments, collect insects, and monitor beneficial/pest insect populations.
 Note: During peak season, schedule flexibility is necessary as sampling may require 8+ hours/day a couple times a month.